LiamGoodacre/optics-talk/cats.md

    (A , B) : Object (C × D) -}
 ```

-__Note__: This does not necessarily mean that the Haskell representation of `(A , B)` is a tuple, a tuple-type, or even a proper type at all!
+__Note__: This does not necessarily mean that a Haskell representation of `(A , B)` is a tuple, a tuple-type, or even a proper type at all!

 ## Category of pairs - Arrows